 Yet he struggled for years to add major international trophies to his glittering cabinet with the Argentina national team, nicknamed La Albiceleste.
 In fact, he had already announced his retirement from international football in 2016 after failing to win the Copa América that year.
 But he soon reversed his decision and returned to play for Argentina.

-In the following six years, Messi did what everyone expected him to do for his country — lead Argentina to major tournament victories including the FIFA World Cup.
+In the following six years, Messi did what everyone expected him to do for his country — lead Argentina to major tournament victories and a place in the FIFA World Cup final.

 Lionel Messi’s greatest accomplishments with Argentina national team